 The boys were walking with a dog over a span crossing an irrigation canal, when the dog unexpectedly fell into the canal.
 According to witnesses, the teens jumped into the canal to rescue the dog from the fast-flowing water.
-But as they tried to climb out of the canal, they grabbed onto a bridge rail with electrical current flowing through it, and were paralyzed by the electrical shock and unable to let go.
+But as they tried to climb out of the canal, they grabbed onto a bridge rail with electrical current flowing through it, becoming paralyzed by the electrical shock and unable to let go.
 Another boy walking with the victims jumped into the canal to free them, while another witness in the group used her cell phone to call 911.
 The two victims were pronounced dead at a local hospital.

 City governments can potentially be held liable due to unsafe practices, out of date policies, or negligence.